bitlap/smt/README_EN.md

   - `includeInternalFields` Whether to include the fields defined within a class.
 Not in a primary constructor, default is `true`.
   - `callSuper`             Whether to include the super's `toString`, default is `false`.
 Not support if super class is a trait.
   - Support `case class` and `class`.
-  - Currying is not supported in constructors at present.

 - Example